Calls grow for probe into police violence at Myanmar mine

 Suu Kyi, who led the fight for democracy under the junta and is now a member of parliament, went to the Monywa area in the northwestern region of Sagaing to speak to locals on the day of the police raid.
 On Friday she also called for an inquiry.

 “I think the people have the right to know why such violent measures were taken,” she told a news conference.
-“I think it is needed to apologies to the monks.”
+“I think it is needed to apologise to the monks.”

 She said she had called on the authorities to release any monks who had been detained, but had been told there were no arrests.